Blair Fairchild: Career

 He studied at Harvard College and in Florence before embarking, after a stint in business, on a career in the diplomatic corps.
-He first saw service in Constantinople before being transferred to Tehran; in 1903 he settled in Paris, where he pursued further studies in music before becoming a composer.
+He first saw service in Istanbul before being transferred to Tehran; in 1903 he settled in Paris, where he pursued further studies in music before becoming a composer.
 He died in 1933.

 Fairchild had studied music while at Harvard, attending classes taught by both John Knowles Paine and Walter Spalding.
 Upon his arrival in Paris he sought further study with Charles-Marie Widor.
 His musical style was based on music he had heard during his diplomatic travels, and among his early works were two tone poems upon Persian legends, Zal and Shah Feridoun.
 He also wrote much in smaller forms, including many pieces for chamber groups.
 He also wrote songs and choruses.
 Fairchild's music has been described as derived from the same influences as the work of Claude Debussy, Maurice Ravel, and Igor Stravinsky.

 Little of Fairchild's music appears to have been recorded.
 Some of his piano pieces may be found on a compilation of Indianist music released by Naxos Records on the Marco Polo label.